jthickstun/lean/README.md

 # lean
-Some experiments with the Lean proof assistant
+Some experiments with the Lean proof assistant.
+The most interesting results are in numbers.lean.